Movie sequels like the ones for the” Incredibles” and “Jurassic Park” are popular these days.

-We also celebrated the success of the Legacy/Lindenlink’s No. 1 story overall reaching more than 90,000 viewers and collected more than 25 awards, including being named as a finalist for Best News Magazine in a seven-state region.
+We also celebrated the success of the Legacy/Lindenlink’s No. 1 story overall reaching more than 100,000 views and our publications collecting more than 25 awards, including being named as a finalist for Best News Magazine in a seven-state region.
 This makes it even less believable that a publication garnering so much positive attention for the university mysteriously would be “cut” for no reason other than making forward-thinking educational changes.

 The questions from publication staff on Friday afternoon during the meeting with Dr. Joseph Alsobrook, dean of the School of Arts, Media and Communications, were met with vague responses, blank stares and “I’d be happy to discuss further options.”

 Budgetary concerns were mentioned once during the meeting as well, but it’s hard to believe the university cannot spare less than $10,000 for an entire school year’s worth of magazine issues.
 It hasn’t had trouble finding hundreds of thousands to use on things like new turf for the football field, a complete make-over of the Spellmann Center to become the “window of the university” and a giant boulder known as a “spirit rock.”

 The road has become a difficult one to navigate for future journalists.
 With our work been criticized openly by President Trump and the recent death of five Maryland journalists at the hands of a disgruntled reader, it has become even more important that we seek the truth and defend it always, as written in the Society of Professional Journalists code of ethics.